NextronSystems/thor-manual/signatures/ioc-formats.rst

 Domains
 -------

-Domain IOCs are specified in one of the following formats:
+Domain IOCs use one of the following formats:

 .. code-block:: text